fut-infrastructure/implementation-guide/pages/_includes/ehealth-patient-intro.md

 Patients with name and address protection are marked with security label 'restricted' (R in http://hl7.org/fhir/v3/Confidentiality).

 The period of the name and address protection is expressed in an extention with url: http://ehealth.sundhed.dk/fhir/StructureDefinition/ehealth-nameandaddressprotection"

+# Resolving general practitioner

+When creating and updating a patient, the infrastructure gets information about the patients general practitioner.
+The information about the general practitioner origins from the provider registry (Yderregister: https://sundhedsdatastyrelsen.dk/da/registre-og-services/om-de-nationale-sundhedsregistre/personoplysninger-og-sundhedsfaglig-beskaeftigelse/yderregisteret) and results in a provider identifier.
+Under normal circumstances, the provider identifier identifies an organization in SOR registry (Sundhedsvæsenets Organisationsregister: https://sundhedsdatastyrelsen.dk/da/registre-og-services/om-sor) which resolves to an organization in the Organization service in the infrastructure.
+If the organization cannot be identified as an organization in the Organization service, the reference on the general practitioner remains as an logical reference (http://hl7.org/fhir/STU3/references.html#logical) containing the provider identifier.